dreish/distroverse/README.md

     Java(TM) SE Runtime Environment (build 1.6.0_20-b02-279-10M3065)
     Java HotSpot(TM) 64-Bit Server VM (build 16.3-b01-279, mixed mode)

 Install Leiningen if you don't already have it.
-You don't need to install Clojure yourself or any other libraries; Leiningen takes care of it all for you:
+Java (in the unlikely event you don't already have it), Leiningen, and Distroverse itself are the only things you need to download.
+You don't need to install Clojure yourself or any libraries; Leiningen takes care of it all for
+you:

     $ wget -nv http://github.com/technomancy/leiningen/raw/stable/bin/lein
     2010-07-05 16:32:34 URL:http://..../lein [4061/4061] -> "lein" [1]
     $ mv lein ~/bin
+    $ lein self-install
+    Downloading Leiningen now...
+      % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current Dload  Upload   Total   Spent    Left  Speed
+    100 8076k  100 8076k    0     0   963k      0  0:00:08  0:00:08 --:--:-- 1040k

 Get Distroverse: